rust-lang/rustfmt/README.md

 `cargo build` to build.

-`cargo test && cargo test --manifest-path rustfmt-core/Cargo.toml` to run all tests.
+`cargo test --manifest-path rustfmt-core/Cargo.toml` to run all tests.

 To run rustfmt after this, use `cargo run --bin rustfmt -- filename`.
 See the notes above on running rustfmt.